Brewmaster Monk Tank Easy Mode — Dragonflight 10.1

 Brewmaster Monk Beginner Talents

-Below is a "default" talent tree containing many of the most standard and common talent choices for you to select, while having the flexibility to adjust a few points as necessary for different types of content.
+Below is a "default" talent tree containing many of the most standard and common talent choices for you to select in beginner-level content, while having the flexibility to adjust a few points as necessary for different scenarios.
+If you are okay with some additional complexity, then it is recommended to instead switch the choice node of Press the Advantage Icon Press the Advantage in the bottom of the specialization tree to Weapons of Order Icon Weapons of Order.
 Remember that you can easily import this tree into the game with either of the "Copy Export String" buttons!

 If you are interested in knowing when to use some of the more situational talent choices in particular, take a look at our full talent analysis below.